Puppeteer tutorial: submitting forms, clicking buttons, and handling inputs

 Content

 When automating online actions or scraping data from websites, developers frequently need to interact with forms, buttons, and inputs.
-Google’s Puppeteer is an ideal solution for meeting these needs.
+Google’s Puppeteer is a great solution for doing all of these things.
 In this article, we'll look at how we can use it to deal with forms that were originally designed for humans.

 What is Puppeteer?

-Before we go any further, let's explain what Puppeteer is, in case you're not familiar with it.
 Puppeteer is a Node.js library that provides a high-level API for dynamically controlling headless Chrome or Chromium browsers.
-It enables developers to do browser automation tasks such as page navigation, DOM interaction, snapshot capture, and PDF generation.
+It enables developers to perform browser automation tasks such as page navigation, DOM interaction, snapshot capture, and PDF generation.

 Puppeteer is an ideal solution for browser automation and web scraping thanks to its direct integration with Chrome.
 Unlike other tools like Selenium, which require additional drivers, Puppeteer communicates directly with the browser, resulting in faster execution.
 While Selenium offers multi-browser support, Puppeteer's specialized focus on Chrome and its seamless experience in handling tasks like page navigation and DOM interaction makes it a preferred choice for many developers.